windoze/esparrier/README.md

     espflash write-bin --chip esp32s3 --port /dev/ttyACM0 0x0000 /path/to/merged-esparrier-generic.bin
     ```

 6. Exit the download mode and reset the board, you should see the new USB HID device on your host.
-Now the board is ready to be configured by the [esparrier-config-cli](https://github.com/windoze/esparrier-config), or by the [manual update configuration](#update-configurations) method.
+Now the board is ready to be configured using the [web-based configuration tool](https://0d0a.com/esparrier/), the [esparrier-config-cli](https://github.com/windoze/esparrier-config), or by the [manual update configuration](#manual-configuration-legacy) method.

 ## Troubleshooting